KangaRoo1372/webliero/converter/readme.md

 - TimV (for code review, testing, finding some bugs to fix and creating simple but great Liero Stuff Activator)

 ## *5. CHANGELOG*

+09.09.2023 - version 0.54

+- simplify the function to calculate values for WEAPON parameter
+- add more warning messages displayed when converted mod will not be implemented properly in Liero.exe after conversion
+- add the list (printed in the console) of wObjects and nObjects in which spritesheet limit is exceeded
+- add the list (printed in the console) of wObjects, nObjects and sObjects in which textures array (dirtEffects) limit is exceeded
+- improve functions to recalculate values of some properties (to respect Liero limits regarding negative values)

 07.09.2023 - version 0.53